Tips For Tourists: Getting A Myanmar SIM Card

 Note: Make sure your phone is unlocked before you leave home.

 Prior to 2015 buying a prepaid SIM card in Myanmar was not a feasible option.
 Due to heavy government restrictions, Myanmar SIM cards were costing upwards of $250 and as recently as 2001 around the $3,000 mark.
 Now, however, I bought mine for $1

 MPT is the government-run cell company and is said to have the best coverage throughout the country.
 Still, MPT is more expensive than the other options.
 A Sim card costs the same amount as the others, 1,500 Ks but data is charged at 7ks/MB.
 Make sure to buy a data pack to receive up to 24.5GB for 26,999 Ks ($18 USD)

 Telenor was the first service provider to bring in a more affordable option for travellers.
-I read that Telenor has the cheapest deals but don’t seem to agree with this.
-For 15,000 Ks ($10 USD) you get the following.
-On the website, it says the internet data is charged at 10Ks per MB.
+I read that Telenor has the cheapest deals but it’s very similar to Ooredoo.
+You can see below the screenshots of buying data from the apps.

 Ooredoo is said to have the fastest coverage and is what I was recommended to buy.
 Having only been in Yangon and Myeik I can’t speak for its coverage in other locations.
 For digital nomads, you will be happy to hear that the internet speeds are very good with download speeds of 30.00 Mbps and upload speeds of 16.62 Mbps.
 This will pass speed tests for teaching English online.

-To register your Ooredoo Myanmar sim card, connect to wifi or download the My Ooredoo app ahead of time.
+To register your Ooredoo Myanmar sim card, connect to wifi or download the My Ooredoo app (see below for link) ahead of time.
 Once the SIM card is in your phone, open the app and up the top right of the screen you will see an ‘en’.
 Click this to change the language to English.
-Follow the prompts to add your number which is located on the SIM pack.

 Recharging and topping up